19hours/sg-statutes/Acts/Trade Unions Act.md

 ### Devolution of property

 45\.
-Upon any change in the office of any trustee, the Supreme Court may, upon an ex parte motion made to it in that behalf, make an order vesting the property of a registered trade union in the trustees for the time being of the trade union for the same estate and interest as the former trustee had therein, and subject to the same trusts, without any transfer, conveyance or assignment.
+Upon any change in the office of any trustee, the Supreme Court may, upon an ex parte application by originating summons made to it in that behalf, make an order vesting the property of a registered trade union in the trustees for the time being of the trade union for the same estate and interest as the former trustee had therein, and subject to the same trusts, without any transfer, conveyance or assignment.

 ### Purchase or lease of land or buildings